Imran-Khalid-code/Imran-Khalid-code/README.md

 Nice to meet you!
 I'm Imran, a UK based Junior Software Developer

-- 🔭 I’m currently studying on  junior developer bootcamp course at _nology
+- 🔭 I’m currently studying on a junior developer bootcamp course at _nology
 - 🌱 I’m currently learning everything 😄
 - 📫 How to reach me: ...imran.khalid.code1@gmail.com
 - ⚡ Fun fact: ...I'm a Husband, Father and Developer from Cardiff who loves to travel and try my hand at some Tennis!